CJBuchel/linux-setup/README.md

 ### Clone the project, then run `sudo chmod +x linux-setup.sh` then run `./linux-setup.sh`

-### After setup/reboot, boot into flat-remix and run `./linux-finalize` to finish setup and the rest of the installs
+### After setup/reboot, boot into flat-remix and run `./linux-finalize` to finish setup and the rest of the installs (may need to run `chmod` for this file as well)